manuelklein85/Project_1-King_County_House_Prices/README.md

 Data Science Life Cycle Goals include Data cleaning, Data exploration and Data Visualization.

 Then model this dataset with a multivariate linear regression to predict the sale price of houses as accurately as possible.

-The Deliverables:

-1) A well documented Jupyter Notebook containing any code you've written for this project and comments explaining it.
-This work will need to be pushed to your GitHub repository in order to submit your project.

-2) An organized README.md file in the GitHub repository that describes the contents of the repository.
-This file should be the source of information for navigating through the repository.

-3) A short Keynote/PowerPoint/Google Slides presentation (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.